Fire Safety Policies

 Candles & Incense

-Candles and incense are prohibited on campus*.
-Anyone found having a candle(s) or incense will incur at minimum a $100 fine with 20 hours of restitution to the community to a maximum fine of $500 per candle or incense stick, and the items will be confiscated.
+Candles and incense are prohibited on campus.
+Anyone found having a candle(s) or incense will incur at minimum a $50 (per candle or incense stick) fine with up to 5 hours of restitution to the community to a maximum fine of $500 per infraction and the items will be confiscated.
 Any student responsible for a fire started by a burning candle or incense may lose the privilege to live on campus and will be financially responsible for all associated damages.
-Students seeking permission to use candles or incense for religious observances are encouraged to contact the Chaplaincy (ext.
-6080) to seek alternate locations on campus.
+Burning of candles or incense within the Chapel of the Holy Innocents and the Center for Spiritual Life is prohibited.
+Battery-operated candles may be used if needed.
+If candles and/or incense are used for religious observances, you must get permission from the Chaplaincy at email@example.com

 Ceiling and Wall Coverings